| Bettys establishment |

 ![]() |

 This solid, sophisticated Yorkshire town was founded on the abundance of sulphur springs.
 My Yorkshire relatives who lived in the Huddersfield-Wakefield rhubarb triangle used to talk about Harrogate all the time; it was their day out of choice.
 Flower shows, parks, shopping and afternoon tea at Betty's.
 I had passed through a couple of times on the A59 on trips to Scarborough, but never stopped to explore its charms.
-We were en route to London and decided to rectify the omission, arriving via the Yorkshire Dales and Blubberhouses moor on a blissful early autumn evening as the skies were turning from blue to pink to grey as the sun gave way to the moon.
+We were en route to Norfolk and then London and decided to rectify the omission, arriving via the Yorkshire Dales and Blubberhouses Moor on a blissful early autumn evening as the skies turned from blue to pink to grey as the sun gave way to the moon.

 'Arry went to 'Arrogate,